cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - "ProofRandomScalar": The random scalar `r` computed in `GenerateProof()`, a serialized `Scalar` of `Ns` bytes long.
 Only present for VOPRF and POPRF test vectors.
-- "Output": The protocol output, a byte string of length `Nh` bytes.
+- "Output": The protocol output, an opaque byte string of length `Nh` bytes.

 Test vectors with batch size B > 1 have inputs separated by a comma ",".
 Applicable test vectors will have B different values for the